 More Decoupage on Wood Ideas

-I love the way this decoupage DIY sign turned out, but I’m even more excited about the possibilities of making a unique sign for every holiday!
+I love the way this DIY sign turned out, but I’m even more excited about the possibilities of making unique decoupage wood signs for every holiday!

 How about these ideas, for starters?

-- Hanging name in nursery or child’s room
+- Art in a nursery or child’s room

 - Dorm signs